Skip to main content

 By Joe Martinez

 When you decide to get a new roof, your contractor will first conduct a roof tear-off.
 They will inspect your roof and remove the shingles section-by-section to prepare for a new roof.
-Basically, the roofing tear-off process is exactly what it sounds like.
+The roofing tear-off process is exactly what it sounds like.

 When you decide to go through with the tear-off process, everything that gets replaced will be brand new.
 Any rotted decking will be removed and replaced, leaks will be repaired, and new flashings will be installed.
 Not only will a tear-off job last you longer than any repair or overlay, but it will also add significant value to your home.